csev/ca4e/tools/README.md

 If you log in to www.ca4e.com, you can request a key and just use the autograders hosted on this site for free via LTI in your LMS.

+## About Computer Architecture for Everybody

+This collection of tools is part of the **Computer Architecture for Everybody** course, available at [www.ca4e.com](https://www.ca4e.com).
+The course provides hands-on learning experiences for understanding computer architecture concepts through interactive tools and exercises.